-Here is a list of 3 example React Native Router Flux for beginner who want to learn React native.
+Here is a list of 3 example React Native Router Flux for the beginner who wants to learn React Native.

 1.Using React-Native-Router-Flux with Redux